 Deploy your app

-While you're developing your app with support for Dynamic Delivery, you can deploy your app to a connected device like you normally would by selecting Run > Run from the menu bar (or by clicking Run in the toolbar).
+While you're developing your app with support for feature modules, you can deploy your app to a connected device like you normally would by selecting Run > Run from the menu bar (or by clicking Run in the toolbar).

-If your app project includes one or more dynamic feature modules, you can choose which dynamic features to include when deploying your app by modifying your existing run/debug configuration as follows:
+If your app project includes one or more feature modules, you can choose which features to include when deploying your app by modifying your existing run/debug configuration as follows: